18 Week Access Policy

 If the patient is unfit for surgery due to for example a cold or minor illness the clock continues to run and the patient will be progressed as appropriate up to a maximum of 4 weeks.
 If they remain unfit after the 4 week period they will be referred back to their GP detailing the reasons why they are not fit for surgery.

-In some cases treatment within 18 weeks may prove not to be possible for clinical reasons.
+In some cases treatment within the N HS guidelines may prove not to be possible for clinical reasons.
 For instance, if a series of tests must be done in sequence for clinical reasons; when a second condition presents itself that needs to be treated before the first; where the patient and consultant have agreed that the patient should receive a second opinion, which despite best efforts, adds a critical delay; where the patient is medically unfit to be treated; any patients for whom there is genuine clinical uncertainty about the diagnosis but where watchful waiting (and clock stop) is inappropriate.

 13.6 Patients Who Choose To Delay Their Surgery